 Biopsy is the only way to obtain a definitive diagnosis.

 Surgery is the conventional treatment of choice for canine hemangiosarcoma in the spleen.
 The spleen is either partially or completely removed.

-Radiation therapy is rarely used for canine spleen cancer due to its proximity to other vital organs.
+Radiation therapy is rarely used for canine spleen cancer because the spleen is too close to other vital organs.

 Recent research at the University of Wisconsin Veterinary School has found that using the chemotherapy drugs doxorubicin and cyclophosphamide along with an immune stimulant called liposome-encapsulated MTP-PE (L-MTP-PE, or liposome-encapsulated muramyl tripeptide phosphatidylethanolamine) increased survival time to about 9 months.

 But more tests need to be done to confirm efficacy of this therapy protocol.

 While the spleen is useful for the production of blood and immune function, it is not an essential organ for survival.